bxdoan/bxdoan/README.md

 <div align="center">

-> We can’t waste time worrying about the what if’s.
+> You can’t use up creativity.
+The more you use, the more you have.

-> — Ichigo Kurosaki —
+> — Maya Angelou —

 </div>